OctopusDeploy/docs/docs/shared-content/installation/migrate-from-windows-to-linux-container.include.md

 - Existing deployment and runbook run screens will be empty.
 - Project, Step Template, and Tenant images will not appear.
 - Attempting to download any existing artifacts will fail.
-- If you are using the built-in repository, all existing deployments will fail as they won't have anything to deploy.
+- If you are using the built-in repository, any existing deployments that use packages hosted there will fail as they won't be able to access them.
 :::

 ### Polling Tentacles